magmasource/MAGMA/XCODE-README.md

 1. Interact with the web service in the browser at [http://localport:10288/](http://localport:10288/).

 If you want to install the app into a standalone Bombax web service monitor interacting with a public NGINX server, build it in release mode, and drag the app into the setup pane of the monitor.
 It self-configures.
-Then click **Apply** to start the MELTS web service in Bombax, and listen on port 8080 in a browser pointing at the public address of your NGINX server.4You may need to stop and restart the server and/or the Bombax app to establish a clean connection to NGINX.
+Then click **Apply** to start the MELTS web service in Bombax, and listen on port 8080 in a browser pointing at the public address of your NGINX server.
+You may need to stop and restart the server and/or the Bombax app to establish a clean connection to NGINX.